sightmachine/sightmachine-sdk/docs/entities/lines.md

 [{'F2_010_BodyMaker_1:starttime': '2023-04-05 16:57:00.000000', 'F2_010_BodyMaker_2:starttime': '2023-04-05 16:57:00.000000', 'F2_010_BodyMaker_3:starttime': '2023-04-05 16:57:00.000000', 'F1_010_Coolant_1:starttime': None, 'SHARED:offset_endtime': '2023-04-05 16:58:00.000000', 'F2_010_BodyMaker_1:stats__0_BM 008: Cans Out__val': 20920.0, '_id': 'dwLUrptRdQBdjzoBbtgEqh1KvcsIHHc1GefojYTNWXA='}...]
 ```

-In the new API, all the positional arguments from the old API can be used as keyword arguments.
-If both positional arguments and keyword arguments are given, positional arguments will be neglected.
+The two APIs exhibit fundamental similarities.
+While the old API exclusively supports positional arguments, the new API builds upon this foundation by allowing the use of both positional and keyword arguments.
+In the new API, all positional arguments from the old API can be employed as keyword arguments.
+If both positional and keyword arguments are provided, the keyword arguments take precedence.

 #### assets
 A required field, this is a list of strings where the strings used are all machine_names.
 You can use machines from different lines.